panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 ----------------
 For algorithmic details, please refer to our paper.

 We give the result of our method in file 'result'.
 Include dataset from 'Levin', 'Kohler', 'Gong' and 'Pan'.
-For better result, some
-parameters are carefully designed.
+For better result, some parameters are carefully designed.
 We also use some strategies like the 'patch-wise process' and 'coarse to fine', etc.
-The current release version is for tackle uniform motion blur.
-The non-uniform deblurring can be achieved by segment the input blur
-image to overlapped square patches.
+The current release version is for tackling uniform motion blur.
+The non-uniform deblurring can be achieved by segment the input blur image to overlapped square patches.

 How to use